PhD Resume Examples

 - Certified ScrumMaster (CSM): This certification is beneficial for PhD holders involved in collaborative research projects, as it endorses skills in agile methodologies and team management.

-- Data Science Council of America (DASCA) Senior Data Scientist (SDS): This certification is ideal for PhD professionals focusing on data-driven research, highlighting expertise in data analysis and machine learning.
+- Data Science Council of America (DASCA) Senior Data Scientist (SDS): This certification is ideal for PhD professionals focusing on data driven research; this surfaces expertise in data analysis and machine learning.

 - Certified Professional in Data Science (CPDS): Important for demonstrating proficiency in data analytics, a critical skill for research and development roles across various industries.